-Previously, Mick was Principal Policy Adviser at Which? (the largest consumer group in Europe, formerly known as Consumers' Association) for 13 years until end 2006 and formulated the organization’s policy on financial services.
+He was principal policy adviser at Which? (the largest consumer group in Europe, formerly known as Consumers' Association) for 13 years until the end of 2006 and formulated the organisation’s policy on financial services.

 Mr McAteer brings experience of consumer issues, strategic thinking, leadership and governance to the Board, as well as communication skills.

 Amanda is an experienced human rights investigator and has successfully progressed many high profile cases on behalf of the Presiding Coroner and Police Ombudsman.
 As an investigator she has rolled out many initiatives, including the introduction of new IT systems and policies, to ensure effective Article 2 compliant investigations.
 She believes communication is key to success and has been an associate member of the Chartered Institute of Public Relations since 2014.

 June served in various roles in the public and private sector in Northern Ireland for over 40 years.
 She was the Assistant Chief Electoral Officer for Northern Ireland from 2001-2009 and in 2008 she also worked with the Greater London Authority for the Mayoral Elections, specialising in electronic counting of votes.
 In 2010 she was awarded an MBE for her work with electoral services.